dortania/OpenCore-Install-Guide/AMD/fx.md

 * **ExitBootServicesDelay**: `0`
    * Only required for very specific use cases like setting to `3000` - `5000` for ASUS Z87-Pro running FileVault2
 * **IgnoreInvalidFlexRatio**: NO
-   * Fix for when MSR\_FLEX\_RATIO (0x194) can't be disabled in the BIOS, required for all pre-skylake based systems
+   * Fix for when MSR\_FLEX\_RATIO (0x194) can't be disabled in the BIOS, required for all pre-Skylake based systems
 * **ReleaseUsbOwnership**: NO
    * Releases USB controller from firmware driver, needed for when your firmware doesn't support EHCI/XHCI Handoff.
 Clover equivalent is `FixOwnership`
 * **RequestBootVarFallback**: YES
    * Request fallback of some Boot prefixed variables from `OC_VENDOR_VARIABLE_GUID` to `EFI_GLOBAL_VARIABLE_GUID`.
 Used for fixing boot options.
 * **RequestBootVarRouting**: YES
-   * Redirects AptioMemeoryFix from `EFI_GLOBAL_VARIABLE_GUID` to `OC\_VENDOR\_VARIABLE\_GUID`.
+   * Redirects AptioMemoryFix from `EFI_GLOBAL_VARIABLE_GUID` to `OC\_VENDOR\_VARIABLE\_GUID`.
 Needed for when firmware tries to delete boot entries and is recommended to be enabled on all systems for correct update installation, Startup Disk control panel functioning, etc.
 * **UnblockFsConnect**: NO
    * Some firmware block partition handles by opening them in By Driver mode, which results in File System protocols being unable to install.
 Mainly relevant for HP systems when no drives are listed